 PIN IT FOR LATER!

-Hoover over the pictures below and press the green PIN IT button:
+Hover over the pictures below and press the red “Save” button:

 We were guests of Expique, but the words, photos, and opinions are our own.
-You can read more about Expique and their tours in Bangkok on their website.
+You can read more about Expique in Bangkok on their website.
 Many thanks to Expique for their hospitality!